 As a result of COVID-19, you may notice changes in our offices.
 These measures are a part of our commitment to do what we can to ensure the critical care our patients need is not interrupted.

 PLEASE NOTE: We have temporarily suspended our policy regarding visitors to our office.
 Due to the coronavirus pandemic, NO guests are allowed to accompany patients into the office except under extenuating circumstances.
 Those circumstances will be decided upon by our staff members.
+If you have access to a mask, please put the mask on before coming into our office.
+If you DO NOT have access to a mask, you will be provided with one to put on before entering the waiting room.
 If someone is driving you to your appointment, please have them either wait in their car or leave for the duration of the appointment in order to make space for other patients.
 Please leave a phone number with the appropriate staff member so they can call that person when treatment is complete.
 Also, when coming to your appointment, PLEASE SHOW UP AT THE SCHEDULED TIME AND NO EARLIER DUE TO LIMITED SPACE IN OUR WAITING AREA.
 We are sorry for any inconvenience this will cause and thank you for your understanding.

 Your health is our priority.
 We are committed to taking all measures necessary to ensure the health and safety of you and your caregivers, our physicians and staff, and our communities.